Charlotte 49ers men's basketball: NCAA tournament results

 The 49ers have appeared in the NCAA tournament 11 times.
 Their combined record is 7–12.

 NIT results

 The 49ers have appeared in the National Invitation Tournament (NIT) seven times.
 Their combined record is 4–7.

+CBI results

+The 49ers have appeared in the College Basketball Invitational (CBI) once in 2023, winning the tournament.
+Their combined record is 4–0.